TEAMMATES/teammates/docs/development.md

      * Run the following command:

        ```sh
-       ./gradlew appengineUpdate
+       ./gradlew appengineDeploy
        ```
-     * Follow the steps and wait until the command ends with a `BUILD SUCCESSFUL`.
+     * Wait until you see `Deployed service [default] to [https://4-18-dot-teammates-john.appspot.com]` or similar on the console.
    * With Eclipse
      * Choose `Deploy to App Engine...` from Eclipse (under the `Google` menu item) and follow the steps.
      * Wait until you see this message (or similar) in Eclipse console: `Deployment completed successfully`.